opensearch-project/OpenSearch/CONTRIBUTING.md

 As with other types of contributions, the first step is to **open an issue on github**.
 Opening an issue before you make changes makes sure that someone else isn't already working on that particular problem.
 It also lets us all work together to find the right approach before you spend a bunch of time on a PR.
 So again, when in doubt, open an issue RENAMEME issue link

-Once you've open as issue, check out our [Developer Guide](./DEVELOPER_GUIDE.md) for instructions on how to get started.
+Once you've opened an issue, check out our [Developer Guide](./DEVELOPER_GUIDE.md) for instructions on how to get started.

 ## Developer Certificate of Origin

 RENAMEME is an open source product released under the Apache 2.0 license (see either [the Apache site](https://www.apache.org/licenses/LICENSE-2.0) or the [LICENSE.txt file](./LICENSE.txt)).
 The Apache 2.0 license allows you to freely use, modify, distribute and sell your own products that include Apache 2.0 licensed software.

-In an effort to ensure that RENAMEME is kept truly open source, we want to make sure all incoming contributions are correctly attributed and licensed.
+We respect intellectual property rights of others and we want to make sure all incoming contributions are correctly attributed and licensed.
 A Developer Certificate of Origin (DCO) is a lightweight mechanism to do that.

 The DCO is a declaration attached to every contribution made by every developer.
 In the commit message of the contribution, the developer simply adds a `Signed-off-by` statement and thereby agrees to the DCO, which you can find below or at [DeveloperCertificate.org](http://developercertificate.org/).